 The terms of this question need a little explanation.
-Let us therefore briefly consider what is meant by signs, what by predictions, and what by extraordinary signs and predictions.
+Let us therefore briefly consider what is meant by signs, what by predictions and what he extraordinary signs are signs as a sign of this sign tions, and what by extraordinary signs and predictions.